-How to save an overwatered succulent
+How to save an over-watered succulent

-If you start to notice the upper leaves are starting to wrinkle and get dry and crispy.
-It’s probably time to give your succulents more water.
-This Mesembryanthemum lehmanni was never watered.
-I planted it in this cute concrete planter but it didn’t have a drainage hole.
-So, I didn’t water when I first planted it and then forgot about it!
+If your plant’s upper leaves are starting to wrinkle and get dry and crispy, then it’s probably time to give your succulents a little more water.
+Take a look at this Mesembryanthemum lehmanni, which was actually never watered.
+I planted it in this cute concrete planter, which didn’t have a drainage hole, so I didn’t water when I first planted it–and then completely forgot about it!

 With a little more frequent watering, this succulent will look good as new in a week or two.